Australia's largest independent migration law firm. Open 7 days! Book here.

 You can apply for a partner visa if you and your sponsoring Australian partner are ‘spouses’ or are in a ‘de facto relationship’.
 These are terms of art, so they are specifically defined in migration legislation to mean the following:

-Some exceptions apply so please contact us to discuss your options if your relationship does not fit within the definitions.
+Some exceptions apply, so contact us to discuss your options if your relationship does not fit the definitions.

 If an applicant and their Australian partner are engaged and the applicant is offshore, they can apply for a Prospective Marriage Visa.

-Once a partner visa-applicant has been granted permanent residency, they can sponsor dependent children in their own right.
+Once a partner visa applicant has been granted permanent residency, they can sponsor their dependent children in their own right.

 The first stage is significantly more involved than the second stage.
 During the first stage, applicants must prove to the Department that they are in a genuine and continuing relationship.
 The Department looks at four key criteria in making its decision:

 If the Department is satisfied that an applicant and their sponsoring Australian partner are in a genuine and continuing relationship, they will grant the applicant a ‘temporary’ (subclass 820) or ‘provisional’ (subclass 309) partner visa.
 This visa allows the applicant to live, work and travel, but the applicant is still considered a temporary visa holder for all intents and purposes.
-Two years from the date of lodging the application, the temporary partner visa holder becomes eligible to apply for a permanent partner visa – this is stage two.
+Two years after lodging the application, the temporary partner visa holder becomes eligible to apply for a permanent partner visa (stage two).

-The second stage requires the temporary partner visa-holder and the sponsor to show the Department that their relationship is continuing.
+The second stage requires the temporary partner visa holder and the sponsor to demonstrate to the Department that their relationship is continuing.
 The Department will grant a permanent partner visa (subclass 801 or 100 for onshore and offshore initial applications, respectively) if satisfied.

 [free_consultation]